United States declaration of war on Austria-Hungary: Debate

 Jeannette Rankin, who had earlier voted against the declaration of war against Germany, voted in favor of the declaration of war against Austria-Hungary, stating that "the vote we are now to cast is not a vote on a declaration of war.
 If it were, I should vote against it.
 This is a vote on a mere technicality in the prosecution of a war already declared."

-The sole vote of opposition in the House came from Meyer London, a Socialist representative from New York.
+The sole vote of opposition in the House came from Meyer London, a Socialist representative from New York, who had earlier cast the only Northeastern vote against declaring war with Germany.
 On the floor of the House, London declared that he hated "professions of loyalty" but that he believed "I am as deeply in love with the United States as any man who can trace his ancestry to the Mayflower."
 However, London said that his constituents opposed war and that he preferred the United States to adopt an arms embargo against Europe, the same rationale that he had given for opposing the declaration of war against Germany.
 He was roundly denounced on the floor of the House.

 In the Senate, Robert M. La Follette did not vote on the resolution since he had departed the chamber to return to his office and to prepare an amendment to the declaration that would guarantee that the United States would not participate in the postwar dismemberment of Austria.
 While La Follette was out of the chamber, the vote was called.
 La Follette later said that he would have voted against the resolution in the form that it was passed.